KQM-git/TCL/docs/evidence/characters/cryo/kamisato-ayaka.md

 * [Clips showing Ayaka's CA having a hitbox without gadget](https://www.youtube.com/watch?v=D08yx7p1iHo)

 **Significance:**
-Significance: Knowing how Ayaka's Charge Attack works can help players come up with strats for specific situtaions to maximize damage output.
+Significance: Knowing how Ayaka's Charged Attack works can help players come up with strats for specific situtaions to maximize damage output.
-For example, the gadget is smaller than Geovishap's large collision box which means that even though they're standing side by side, they cannot both be hit by Ayaka's CA. However, if the Geovishaps are frozen while clipped inside one another they can both be hit.
+For example, the gadget is smaller than Geovishap's large collision box which means that even though they're standing side by side, they cannot both be hit by Ayaka's CA. However, if the Geovishaps are Frozen while clipped inside one another they can both be hit.

 ### Ayaka CA Conclusion